WHOIGit/nes-lter-ims/README.md

 * For SSL, put your certs in `certs`
 * Copy `nginx/nlweb.conf.example` to `nginx/nlweb.conf` and edit important fields like hostname and location of certs (the `certs` directory is mapped to `/etc/certs` in the nginx container
 * `docker-compose up`
+* If `config.py` or any of the code changes you will need to run `docker-compose build` again.